 India on World Map

-- Being at the head of the Indian Ocean, the country occupies a strategic position and commercially favourable location in respect of Africa, Asia Australia.
+- Being at the head of the Indian Ocean, the country occupies a strategic position and commercially favorable location in respect of Africa, Asia Australia.

 - The Suez sea route provides us with the shortest route to industrial Europe and America.